 Every patient's cancer contains a specific pattern of DNA mutations and other alterations — called a "tumor profile" — that can potentially be used to select regimens of cancer therapies for individual patients.
 With Profile, scientists are creating one of the world's largest databases on the genetic abnormalities that drive the development of tumors, as well as advancing the goals of personalized, precision cancer care.

-More than 18,000 patients have consented to have tumor tissue scanned for the presence of mutations and other cancer-related DNA abnormalities.
+More than 20,000 patients have consented to have tumor tissue analyzed for the presence of mutations and other cancer-related DNA abnormalities.
 In its first two years, Profile has completed more than 6,500 genetic profiles of patients' tumors, adding about 400 each month to the database.

-In a new phase of Profile, begun in 2013, a technology known as "massively parallel" or "next-generation" sequencing, will read the genetic code of 305 genes in each tumor sample.
+In a new phase of Profile, begun in 2013, a technology known as "massively parallel" or "next-generation" sequencing, reads the genetic code of approximately 300 genes in each tumor sample.
 "Massively parallel" refers to the technology's capacity for sequencing large numbers of genes simultaneously.
 These genes were chosen because they have been implicated in a variety of cancers.